JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q262" title="Algeria">
 <param ve-entity eid="Q173705" title="Grasse">
 <param ve-entity eid="Q34687" title="Rosa" aliases="roses">
 In 1847, the French perfume industries of Grasse, including the company of Léon Chiris Léopold Chiris? , introduced the pelargonium to Algeria in order to cultivate and produce aromatic oil from it.
-Algeria was considered an ideal place for doing so due to its warm arid and semi-arid climate and the low cost of colonial labor needed for the "preparation and planting of cuttings, weeding of fields, harvesting of the material to be distilled."
-Perfumers selected pelargoniums because most species have a sweet aroma similar to roses.
+Algeria was considered an ideal place for doing so due to its warm arid and semi-arid climate and the low cost of colonial labor needed for the "preparation and planting of cuttings, weeding of fields, harvesting of the material to be distilled."[^ref28] Perfumers selected pelargoniums because most species have a sweet aroma similar to roses.
 Such oils are extracted by [distillation](https://storiiies.cogapp.com/viewer/1e1gx/Distillation-process?_ga=2.191538920.352386283.1596674591-989112353.1594909187) and the substances that evaporate and condense again are taken from the leaves, stems, roots, flowers, fruits and seeds of the plant.
 <param ve-image primary fit="contain" url="Pelargonium_Chirismap_DavidRumsey.jpg" title="Gabriel Mazuyer, Georges Lecomte, Lucien Boucher, _Les etu A. Chiris s'installent dans le Monde entier_, 1931, published by Antoine Chiris, Paris, from David Rumsey Historical Map Collection">

 <param ve-entity eid="Q2344308" title="Boufarik">
 <param ve-entity eid="Q4092" title="Cape of Good Hope" aliases="Cap de Bonne Espérance">
-The Chiris company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."
-That selection allowed the Chiris establishments to earn a stable profit.[REF] In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
-Its production was centered on _Pelargoniums_, orange trees, and other aromatic plants.[REF] However, the headquarters in Boufarik closed once it was nationalized in 1963, as did the other headquarters in the former European colonies.
+The Chiris company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."[^ref29] That selection allowed the Chiris establishments to earn a stable profit.
+In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
+Its production was centered on _Pelargoniums_, orange trees, and other aromatic plants.
+However, the headquarters in Boufarik closed once it was nationalized in 1963, as did the other headquarters in the former European colonies.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.k000417315">
 <param ve-storiiies id="091ed" title="Anonymous, photographs of pelargonium fields and floricultural industry, Algeria, Source gallica.bnf.fr / BnF">

-Today, pelargonium oil continues to be industrially produced in factories across the globe, most notably in Egypt and China.[REF] Significantly, the confusion surrounding pelargonium nomenclature in Europe contexts also exists in China.
+Today, pelargonium oil continues to be industrially produced in factories across the globe, most notably in Egypt and China.[^ref30] Significantly, the confusion surrounding pelargonium nomenclature in Europe contexts also exists in China.
 More than 50% of Chinese packaging uses “Geranium Essential Oil” as its English translation, even though the product is labeled as _Tianzhu Kui You (Pelargonium Oil)_ in Chinese.
 It is said that the name _Tianzhu Kui_ was introduced by Junyu Zhang in 1933 based on his studies in Japan.
 The word _Tianzhu Kui_ is from _ゼラニウム_, which is pronounced as _Geranium_ in English.
 <param ve-map center="18.240663, 40.244245" zoom="2.9">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/djareid/Dumbarton-PH/master/industrial-oil.json" title="global geranium oil industries" active>
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/develop/images/Tianzhu_Kui.png" title="Chinese _Gongbi_ Line Drawing of a geranium, which is named _Tianzhu Kui_ (_Pelargonium_) in Chinese.
 Jin, Jiancheng, and Xun Zhang. _Chinese Gongbi Line Drawing of Hundred Flowers (Autumn and Winter)_.
 Tianjin Yangliuqing Fine Arts Press.
 2005.">